acuminous/knuff/README.md

 ```

 ### Processing Reminders
-To process the reminders you need to write a script that will load (and if necessary parse) the reminder file.
+To process the reminders you need to write a script that will read the reminder file.
 You also need to configure the Repository Drivers.
 The drivers are published separately to this package.
 At time of writing the following drivers exist.

 - [GitHub Driver](https://www.npmjs.com/package/knuff-github-driver)
 - [JIRA Driver](https://www.youtube.com/watch?v=LPCUAgzUt2k)